Install Docker

 We need to set a few parameters when we initially create the container.
 We only need to set these once, but you will want to remember the sa user’s password for connecting to the server instance later on.2

-• The docker container run command will create and start a new container based on the image supplied at the end of the command.
+command will create and start a new container based on the image supplied at the end of the command. - The

-• The -d command simply tells docker to run the container as a daemon.
+command simply tells docker to run the container as a daemon. - The

-• The two environment variables (-e) that we set are to accept the license agreement, and set the sa user’s password.
+) that we set are to accept the license agreement, and set the sa user’s password. - The

 If you like to see proof that your container is running